vusec/hammertime/README.md

 **Hammertime**: a software suite for testing, profiling and simulating the Rowhammer DRAM defect, built on top of the [RAMSES address translation library](https://github.com/vusec/ramses).

-### Publication ###

-A paper describing the insights and results of Hammertime has been accepted at RAID 2018: "Defeating Software Mitigations against Rowhammer: A Surgical Precision Hammer".
-Tatar, A.; Razavi, K.; Bos, H.; Giuffrida, C.

-The present code is an early prototype and does not reflect the final quality of the code which will be published alongside the paper.
-More updates to follow!

 ### What does this project contain? ###

 Hammertime contains two major components: